- Prep time

 Combine honey and orange zest in a small saucepan.
 Bring honey mixture to a gentle simmer, hold for 1 minute, then turn off heat.
 Steep mixture for 10 minutes, strain and discard zest.
 Transfer honey to a jar or plastic squeeze bottle; store at room temperature.

-Pour oil in a skillet to a depth of 1 inch and heat until hot, but not smoking.
-Drop the batter into the oil 1 tablespoon at a time; fry until golden brown.
+Pour oil in a skillet to a depth of 1 inch and heat to 350°F. Drop the batter into the oil 1 tablespoon at a time; fry until golden brown.
 Drain on paper towels.
 Serve cakes drizzled with honey mixture and dusted lightly with powdered sugar.

 Optional: garnish with a duo of fruit purees, such as mango and kiwi and edible flowers like Nasturtiums, Violas or Johnny-Jump-Ups.